Easysoft JDBC-ODBC Bridge programming guide

 Class.forName("ez").newInstance();

-which in turn will instantiate the easysoft.sql.jobDriver class.
+which instantiates the easysoft.sql.jobDriver class.

 where: